jboss-developer/jboss-eap-quickstarts/hibernate5/README.md

 JBoss EAP provides Hibernate 5 and JPA support.

-If you use Hibernate 5 packaged within Red Hat JBoss EAP, you will need to first import the JPA API.
+If you use Hibernate 5 packaged within JBoss EAP, you will need to first import the JPA API.

 This quickstart demonstrates usage of Hibernate Session and Hibernate Validators.